Activist | Organizer | Writer | Tea Drinker

-Although I live in Vancouver, I'm actually British.
+I live in Vancouver, but I am British.
 And yes...
-I absolutely live up to the tea-loving sterotype!
-I’m happiest in nature, but I’m often too lazy to make the effort, so you're probably more likely to find me in a warm, sunny patch reading a book and drinking a fresh earl grey.
+I absolutely live up to the tea-loving stereotype!
+I’m happiest in nature, but I’m often too lazy to make the effort, so you're probably more likely to find me in a warm, sunny patch reading a book and drinking a fresh cup of earl grey.

 If you have any further questions, feedback or requests, reach out to me at: [email protected]